ContentMine/FutureTDM/tutorial/zika/README.md

 - Run through the tutorials of [getpapers](https://github.com/ContentMine/workshop-resources/tree/master/software-tutorials/cproject), [norma](https://github.com/ContentMine/workshop-resources/tree/master/software-tutorials/norma) and [ami](https://github.com/ContentMine/workshop-resources/tree/master/software-tutorials/ami).
 - Get a basic understanding of what a [CProject](https://github.com/ContentMine/workshop-resources/tree/master/software-tutorials/cproject) and [Scholarly HTML](https://github.com/ContentMine/workshop-resources/tree/master/software-tutorials/sHTML) is.

-Both introductory steps are not compulsive, but helps to better understand the tutorial and adapt it to your own needs.
+Both introductory steps are not mandatory, but help to better understand the tutorial and adapt it to your own needs.

 Before you start, go into the ```tutorials/zika``` directory in the shell.
 If you are in the root directory of this repository, just execute:
 ```bash